 1 piece of wholegrain toast with a scrape of margarine and jam Small bowl of bran flakes topped with fresh strawberries ½ cup of reduced fat milk Small glass of orange juice Provides: 1 ½ serves of breads/cereals, 2 serves of fruit, ½ serve of dairy.
 Morning Snack Tub of reduced fat, natural vanilla yogurt with some chopped dried apricots Provides: 1 serve of dairy, 1 serve of fruit.

-Beef & vegetable stir fry with noodles: 100g of lean beef stir-fry strips 1 ½ cups of vegetables (broccoli, red capsicum and asparagus) ½ tablespoon of olive oil Oyster sauce 1 cup of cooked 99% fat free noodles Provides: 1 serve of breads/cereals, 3 serves of vegetables, 1 serve of meat, ½ serve of extra food.
+Beef & vegetable stir fry with noodles: 100g of lean beef stir-fry strips 1 ½ cups of vegetables (broccoli, red capsicum and asparagus) ½ tablespoon of olive oil Oyster sauce 1 cup of cooked Noodles Provides: 1 serve of breads/cereals, 3 serves of vegetables, 1 serve of meat, ½ serve of extra food.
 Evening Snack Fruit salad and 1½ scoops of low fat ice cream Provides: 1 serve of fruit, 1 serve of extra food.
-Check with your doctor about taking a folic acid supplement.
+Check with your doctor about taking iron and folic acid supplements.
 Remember, your fluid intake is just as important as the food you eat.
 Try to drink around 2 litres of water or sparkling mineral water every day.